-IVS volunteer John Fenwick is currently in Bassano Del Grappa and volunteering with Casa a Colori as part of the Erasmus+ Volunteering programme.
+IVS volunteer John Fenwick volunteered with Casa a Colori in Bassano Del Grappa as part of the Erasmus+ Volunteering programme.

 On the 1st of October, I embarked upon my flight departing to Venice, Italy.
 I had begun my journey to my EVS destination, Bassano Del Grappa.
 Preluding my adventure into Italy, I had just been awarded my MSc in International Development.
 Deciding to partake in the EVS was an easy choice, it would allow me to evaluate and improve all the knowledge and tools I had garnered during my time in University.

 My first day in Italy was one of awe and discovery.
 Navigating my way, phrasebook in hand, I made my way through these newly discovered streets.
 Once I arrived in Bassano, with two other volunteers I just met, I had the pleasure of meeting my tutor, Laura.
 She instantly made us feel welcome, at home and at ease.

 The Voluntary work within Casa a Colori has varied considerably, it has never been strenuous but it is always uplifting.
 An example of such work I have undertaken is the delivery of much-needed food and supplies to the dwellings of asylum seekers; for which Casa a Colori is responsible.
 Another role, undertaken is in the immigration office, involving the processing of visas and providing advice on numerous matters to all who come.
 All the work carried out by myself and the others is humbling and working beside my colleagues, for example, with Laura it is always a pleasure to learn from and work with her.
 I extend this notion to the EVS program, each person from Europe I have had the pleasure to meet has only greeted me in kindness so I say to any potential volunteer, take this opportunity to meet wonderful like-minded people, build everlasting connections and help make Europe a better place.